Find out what’s the best color printer for your printing needs.

 - an inkjet printer, or

 - a color laser printer

-These two printer types have major differences so we suggest you read about to better educate yourself on which one is the right one for your printing needs and budget.
+These two printer types have major differences and we cover both here so you can decide which one is right for your printing needs and budget.

 There are a lot of printers on the market these days.
 Printer manufacturers release new models every few months and they all perform the same basic printing function – so how do you know which one is a good fit?
 To move forward, you need the answers to 2 simple questions:

 #1 – What do you plan to print?

 Photos, documents, graphs, school projects?
 If photo printing is top of your list, go for an inkjet printer (a photo inkjet printer).
 If you’re shopping for an office printer, a color laser printer will generally give you the best value.
 If you see yourself printing colored images for school, you can go either inkjet or laser — it would all boil down to budget.
 Which leads us to the next question!

 After answering the question of “what will you print?” comes the question “how often will you be printing?”.
 How often you use your printer will determine how fast you’ll be running out of ink and how often you’ll need to replace cartridges.

 Printer cartridges are the most expensive part of owning a printer, and can often times make or break a printing budget if they don’t line up with your printing habits.